sugarlabs/musicblocks/guide/README.md

 is falling behind, Music Blocks tries to catch up on the next note by truncating it.
 If it is an 1/8 note behind and the next note is a 1/2 note, then only an 3/8 note would be played, so as to catch up.
-That is a somewhat extreme example -- usually the timing errors are only very very small differences.
+That is a somewhat extreme example—usually the timing errors are only very very small differences.

 But in some situations, the timing errors can be very large.
 This is